 The Bank manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of its activities.
-In order to maintain or adjust the capital structure, the Bank may attract subordinated loasn, adjust the amount of dividend payment to shareholders or issue capital.
+In order to maintain or adjust the capital structure, the Bank may attract subordinated loans, adjust the amount of dividend payment to shareholders or issue capital.
 No changes were made in the objectives, policies and processes from the previous years.

 The Bank defines as capital those items defined by statutory regulation as capital for credit institutions.
-Under the current capital requirements set by the Central Bank of Armenia, which are based on Basel Capital Accord 1988 principles, banks have to maintain a ratio of capital to risk weighted assets, as well as a ratio of core capital to risk weighted assets (capital adequacy ratios N1.1 and N1.2) above the prescribed minimum levels.
-As at 31 December 2022 and 31 December 2021 this minimum levels of N1.1 and N1.2 ratios were accordingly 9% and 12%.
-The Bank is in compliance with the statutory capital ratio as at 31 December 2022 and 31 December 2021.
+Under the current capital requirements set by the Central Bank of Armenia, which are based on Basle Accord 1988 principles, banks have to maintain a ratio of capital to risk weighted assets (statutory capital ratio) above the prescribed minimum level.
+As at 31 December 2023 this minimum level was 11% (2022: 12%).
+The Bank is in compliance with the statutory capital ratio as at 31 December 2023 and 31 December 2022.